kerski/get-powerbireportpagesfortesting/README.md

 5. TenantId (Mandatory): The Azure AD tenant ID where the Power BI workspace resides.
 6. Path (Mandatory): The path to the CSV file where results will be saved.
 7. LogOutput (Mandatory): Specifies the log destination. {'ADO','Host', 'Table'}
+   Logging Options
+   ADO: Logs directly to Azure DevOps pipelines using task logging commands.
+Errors, warnings, and successful tests are logged with their respective statuses.
+   Host: Logs output to the PowerShell console.
+   Table: Logs output to an array of custom objects which can be used for further analysis or reporting.
 8. Environment (Optional): Specifies the Power BI environment to connect to. {Public, Germany, China, USGov, USGovHigh, USGovDoD}
 9. RoleUserName (Optional): The name of the user for which Role-Level Security (RLS) testing will be conducted.